aatharvauti/aatharvauti/README.md

 - ❤️ To Play CTFs on [TryHackMe](https://tryhackme.com/p/aatharvauti), HackTheBox, and OverTheWire
 - 🤝🏻 Looking to Collaborate on Python and Java Projects
 - </> Coder By The Day, 🎮 Gamer At Night
-- 💬 AMA Related to Linux, Cybersecurity, Blockchain Or AI/ML
+- 💬 AMA Related to Linux, Cybersecurity, Or AI/ML

 ## Socials